-2. SA - En Route Responsibilities
+3. SA - En Route Responsibilities

-a) Work Areas/Tables
+a) Tables

-- Inspect and prepare areas of responsibility. - Fill salt and pepper shakers, sugar bowls and relish caddies. - Flatware will be rolled in a linen napkin. - The Catering Vendor will supply the initial par of rolled flatware. - Folded linen napkins will be used on the appropriate services. - Set all tables in a uniform manner according to established train-specific procedures. - Assist in sidework, which may include positioning of salads, dessert, juices, rolls, etc.
+- Inspect and prepare areas of responsibility. - Flatware will be rolled in a linen napkin. - The Catering Vendor will supply the initial par of rolled flatware. - Folded linen napkins will be used on the appropriate services. - Set all tables in a uniform manner according to established train-specific procedures. - Assist in sides work, which may include positioning of salads, dessert, juices, rolls, etc.